 Weddings will never be weddings without music.
-Music is present everywherr even through the Prenup videos, AVPs and wedding SDEs that would be played during reception includes music that’s either the videographer’s choice or the couple’s.
-Music is considered part of the program proper, from the cermony till reception so planning out the perfect playlist for the wedding is essential to ensure that the event will be more magical!
+Music is present everywhere even through the Prenup videos, AVPs and wedding SDEs that would be played during reception includes music that’s either the videographer’s choice or the couple’s.
+Music is considered part of the program proper, from the ceremony till reception so planning out the perfect playlist for the wedding is essential to ensure that the event will be more magical!

 Below are the things that you need to consider when creating your own Wedding Music Planner.

 1. CHURCH RESTRICTIONS.
 Before even deciding that you’ll have your favorite contemporary music for your bridal march, be sure that you have inquired with your Church about this.
 Unfortunately, not all Churches (especially Catholic Churches) allow contemporary and/or mainstream music to be played during the wedding only unless they have been pre-approved by the Church.

 In our case in San Agustin Church for example, we were only given a list of music that can be played for the duration of the ceremony, both in lyrical and instrumental form.

 Thankfully, our playlist has been pre-approved which included my contemporary instrumental music for my bridal march.

 2. FULL BAND/ SINGER/ STRINGS/ CHOIR PORTFOLIO.
 Before paying that reservation fee, make sure that your potential full band/singer/strings/choir supplier have at least previous experience playing for a wedding in your chosen ceremony before.
 Why?
 This will ensure you that they already know your Ceremony’s rules and restrictions regarding the allowed types of songs to be played, equipment to be used, ceremony timing, dress code, and extra fees.